linuxserver/docker-mods/README.md

 # Auto-reload - Docker mod for Nginx based images

+## DEPRECATION NOTICE

+### This mod is deprecated.
+We will not offer support for this mod and it will not be updated.
+This mod's functionality is now included in the SWAG image

 This mod allows Nginx to be reloaded automatically whenever there are new files, or valid changes to the files in `/config/nginx`.

 In the container's docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:swag-auto-reload`